max0x7ba/atomic_queue/README.md

 So, ideally, you may like to run your critical low-latency code on isolated cores that also no other processes can possibly use.
 And disable [real-time thread throttling](#real-time-thread-throttling) to prevent `SCHED_FIFO` real-time threads from being throttled.

 People often propose limiting busy-waiting with a subsequent call to `sched_yield`/`pthread_yield`.
-However, `sched_yield` is a wrong tool for locking because it doesn't communicate to the OS kernel what the thread is waiting for, so that the OS scheduler can never reschedule the calling thread to resume when the shared state has changed (unless there are no other threads that can run on this CPU core, so that the caller resumes immediately).
+However, `sched_yield` is a wrong tool for locking because it doesn't communicate to the OS kernel what the thread is waiting for, so that the OS thread scheduler can never reschedule the calling thread to resume when the shared state has changed (unless there are no other threads that can run on this CPU core, so that the caller resumes immediately).
 [More details about `sched_yield` and spinlocks from Linus Torvalds][5].

+[In Linux, there is mutex type `PTHREAD_MUTEX_ADAPTIVE_NP`][9] which busy-waits a locked mutex for a number of iterations and then makes a blocking syscall into the kernel to deschedule the waiting thread.
+In the benchmarks it was the worst performer and I couldn't find a way to make it perform better, and that's the reason it is not included in the benchmarks.

-On Intel CPUs one could use [the 4 debug control registers][6] to monitor the lock memory location for write access and wait on it using `select` (and its friends) or `sigwait`, see [`perf_event_open`][7] and [`uapi/linux/hw_breakpoint.h`][8] for more details.
-A spinlock waiter could suspend itself with `select` or `sigwait` until the spinlock state is updated.
+On Intel CPUs one could use [the 4 debug control registers][6] to monitor the spinlock memory region for write access and wait on it using `select` (and its friends) or `sigwait` (see [`perf_event_open`][7] and [`uapi/linux/hw_breakpoint.h`][8] for more details).
+A spinlock waiter could suspend itself with `select` or `sigwait` until the spinlock state has been updated.
 But there are only 4 of these registers, so that such a solution wouldn't scale.

 # Benchmarks
 [View throughput and latency benchmarks charts][1].